codeface-io/SwiftObserver/README.md

 }
 ```

-Effectively, each of those mapper functions comes in 2 versions:
+Effectively, each of those transform functions comes in 2 versions:

 1. One that enables chaining.
 It produces an `ObservationMapper` on which you can call the next mapper function.